mihutandra/mihutandra/README.md

 📚 Graduated Computer Science & Mathematics in July 2025 🖥️

 Welcome to my GitHub profile!
-I'm Andra-Maria Mihut, a curious and diligent student studying computer science and mathematics at Babes-Bolyai University.
+I'm Andra-Maria Mihut, a curious and diligent student at Babes-Bolyai University, pursuing a Master's Degree in CyberSecurity.
 My passion for problem-solving and learning drives me to explore various programming languages and concepts.

 ## 💻 What you'll find here: